Marbled Murrelet Long-Term Conservation Strategy

 Revised Draft Environmental Impact Statement

-The revised draft environmental impact statement replaced the 2016 draft EIS.
+The revised draft environmental impact statement (RDEIS) replaced the 2016 draft environmental impact statement.

 Explore the RDEIS and alternatives using this interactive story map.